-\begin{proof} Under the assumption of properness, we can assume that $\phi:\tilde G\to G$ is a proper split fibration between proper groupoids.
-Hence, we can apply the groupoid version of Ehresmann (Theorem \ref{thm:groupoid-ehresmann}) to linearize the fibration on small enough tubes around $G_S$. \end{proof}
+\begin{proof} We can model the stacky proper surjective submersion with a proper split fibration $\phi:\tilde G\to G$ between proper groupoids, and apply the groupoid version of Ehresmann Theorem \ref{thm:groupoid-ehresmann}. \end{proof}

-The previous are far reaching generalization of the ordinary results for manifolds, which include as special cases many of the linearization and rigidity results about Lie groupoids and related geometries.
-For example, we have: \begin{itemize} \item When $\tilde \X=M$ and $\X=N$ are manifolds we recover the linearization of submersions and, under the assumption of properness, the classical Ehresmann's Theorem. \item When $\tilde \X=M$ is a manifold, a (proper) presentation $\pi:M\to \X$ is the same as an (s-)proper Lie groupoid $G\toto M$ with orbit stack $\X$.
-The linearization of a submersion yields the Weinstein-Zung linearization theorem for proper Lie groupoids, while the Stacky Ehresmann's Theorem yields the invariant linearization of s-proper Lie groupoids.
-These include as special cases the classic results on linearization of actions, fibrations and foliations. \item When $\X=M$ is a manifold and $\pi$ is proper we recover the rigidity of compact Lie groupoids (see Theorem \ref{thm:rigidity}).
-This includes as special cases the rigidity for actions, fibrations and foliations (see Section \ref{section:rigidity}). \end{itemize}
+These two stacky results generalize and unify many of the linearization and rigidity results about Lie groupoids and related geometries: \begin{itemize} \item When $[\tilde M/\tilde G]$ and $[M/G]$ are manifolds we recover the linearization of submersions and the classical Ehresmann's Theorem, respectively. \item When $[\tilde M/\tilde G]$ is a manifold, $\psi/\phi$ is a (proper) presentation of $[M/G]$, which is the same as an (s-)proper Lie groupoid $G\toto M$ with orbit stack $[M/G]$.
+The Linearization Theorem yields the Weinstein-Zung linearization theorem for proper Lie groupoids, while the stacky Ehresmann's Theorem yields the invariant linearization of s-proper Lie groupoids.
+Special cases of these include the classic linearization of actions, fibrations and foliations. \item When $[M/G]$ is a manifold and $\psi/\phi$ is proper we recover the rigidity of compact Lie groupoids (Theorem \ref{thm:rigidity}).
+This includes as special cases the rigidity for actions, fibrations and foliations (see Section \ref{section:rigidity} and \cite{dhf-note}). \end{itemize}

 {

 }